 High uric levels have also been linked to fatty liver disease, type 2 diabetes, and high blood pressure.

-Other than the associated acidity, red meat, especially processed ones, has been shown to increase the total mortality rate, type 2 diabetes, colorectal cancer, and heart disease in both men and women.
+Other than the associated acidity, red meat, especially processed ones, has been shown to increase the total mortality rate from various conditions.

 Dairy is thought to help neutralize stomach acidity, but it actually causes heartburn, which is a symptom of acidity.
 This is because dairy products like cheese and milk are high in phosphorus which makes it acidic in the stomach.